 Best practices for IoT cybersecurity

-While securing IoT devices requires a multi-layered approach and implementing key security principles, there are also some best practices that can help ensure the security of these devices.
+While securing IoT devices requires a multi-layered approach and implementing key security principles, including multi-factor authentication, there are also some best practices that can help ensure the security of these devices.
 This section will provide an overview of some best practices for IoT cybersecurity.

 Some best practices for IoT cybersecurity include: